TheOdinProject/curriculum/advanced_html_css/accessibility/introduction_to_web_accessibility.md

 ### Assignment

 <div class="lesson-content__panel" markdown="1">

 1. Go through [Diverse Abilities and Barriers](https://www.w3.org/WAI/people-use-web/abilities-barriers/) to get a better understanding of how some users with disabilities are affected by inaccessible sites.
 2. Watch the videos on [Web Accessibility Perspectives](https://www.w3.org/WAI/perspective-videos/) to see how (and which) users can benefit from accessibility features.
 Each video is pretty short and has audio descriptions and transcripts.
 If you prefer, the page also has a link to a compiled version of all of the videos on YouTube.

 </div>

 ### Knowledge check

-This section contains questions for you to check your understanding of this lesson.
-If you’re having trouble answering the questions below on your own, review the material above to find the answer.
+The following questions are an opportunity to reflect on key topics in this lesson.
+If you can't answer a question, click on it to review the material, but keep in mind you are not expected to memorize or master this knowledge.

 - [What is web accessibility?](#what-is-web-accessibility)
 - [Who truly benefits from accessibility features?](#benefits-knowledge-check)

 ### Additional resources

-This section contains helpful links to other content.
-It isn’t required, so consider it supplemental.
+This section contains helpful links to related content.
+It isn't required, so consider it supplemental.

 - [The Business Case for Digital Accessibility](https://www.w3.org/WAI/business-case/) goes over reasons for implementing accessibility beyond just being more inclusive to more users.
 - [How People with Disabilities Access Digital Content](https://www.youtube.com/watch?v=Lu7a5RU5lM0) is a rather long video (a whopping 45 minutes), but it goes over a lot of various assistive technologies and will offer you some more perspective on how users with disabilities may browse the websites you create.